archivesspace-labs/assets_reroute/README.md

 ArchivesSpace Assets Reroute Plugin
 ======================================

+**Special thanks to Mark Triggs from Hudson Molongo for putting this together**

 This is a plugin to reroute the Rails asset pipeline in the ASpace frontend and public UI to use plugin assets.
 It's specificly designed to allow plugin assets